AM311/Cybersecurity_Report/home.md

  - **1** VM running **Kali Linux**;

 Just for reference, the **VirtualBox** virtualizator has been used for completing this activity.

-## Goal
-The main goal of this cybersecurity laboratory activity is to gain access to the credentials of a domain administrator account.

-## Threat Model
-ddd

-## Setting up the Virtual Environment

-llll

 ## Let's Begin!